- Optimizely Feature Experimentation

-Toggle Draft Changes to Show or Hide changes that are not yet published.
-Changes that are not published in your experiment show in yellow; published changes show in green.
+Toggle Draft Changes to Show or Hide changes that have not been published.
+Changes not published in your experiment are in yellow.
+Published changes are in green.

-The Other live experiments you're viewing section lists experiments or campaigns that are running on the same page for the same audience.
+The Other live experiments you are viewing section lists experiments or campaigns running on the same page for the same audience.
 Use this prompt to check for conflicts between those experiences.
-For example, if you target a personalized CTA to luxury travelers on the homepage and testing different background images on the same page, make sure these changes look right for a visitor who sees both.
+For example, if you target a personalized CTA to luxury travelers on the homepage and test different background images on the same page, ensure these changes look right for a visitor who sees them.

-- If you have multiple experiments running on a page, toggle between different audiences to see them all.
+- If multiple experiments are running on a page, toggle between different audiences to see them.

-To force a specific variation or experience to appear, click Browse for Audiences and choose an audience.
-Then, select a variation that's available for that audience.
+To force a specific variation or experience to display, click Browse for Audiences and choose an audience.
+Then, select a variation that is available for that audience.
 Click Apply Changes to preview the page as that audience.

 The Feed tab displays a list of page-level events as they occur.
 Use this to check the functionality of your experiment or campaign.
-Click or fire the events you attached to this page to make sure they work correctly.
+Click or fire the events you attached to this page to ensure they work correctly.

 Events in the feed are triggered through the same code paths as in a live campaign, but no GET request is sent across the network.
-This means that any action you take in Preview will not be recorded on your results page.
+Any action you take in Preview will not be recorded on your results page.

 - Page events – the URL Targeting of a page is activated.
 For example, you created a page that uses URL targeting to match multiple product detail pages.
-When a visitor goes to any one of those pages, the page event will fire.
+The page event will fire when a visitor goes to any of those pages.
 If you created a second page that targets an individual product detail page, that page event fires separately when a visitor sees it.
-Two separate page events appear in your feed.
+Two separate page events displays in your feed.

 - Click events, pageview events, or custom events – metrics attached to the experiment or campaign have fired on the page.